niksi-nova/LLMao/README.md

 Project 4 - simple airline booking chatbot
              - This project is a python code which uses openai api and self built tools to create a basic interactive interface chatbot to provide airline details and allow the    user to create a booking and store in a file

+Project 5 - chatbot that converts given java code to python using openai api and also provides a space to run and test the python code